dorianprill/libd2/readme.md

 }
 ```

-Please note that it does not fill any internal game data structures as of now (state update handling is still WIP).
+Please note that currently it does not fill any internal game data structures (state update handling is still WIP).
 It will just filter, decode and print packets.
+Also, make sure to not have multiple game clients running as currently their packages will be indistinguishable in the output.

 ## Contributing